Artur Yedigaryan

-Artur Yedigaryan (Արթուր Եդիգարյան; born 26 June 1987) is a retired Armenian football player played as midfielder.
-He is currently the assistant manager of Sevan FC.
+Artur Yedigaryan (Արթուր Եդիգարյան; born 26 June 1987) is an Armenian former professional footballer who played as a midfielder.
+He is the assistant manager of Sevan.

-A former regular Armenia national football team player, since 2018 more focused on Western Armenia national football team in their CONIFA tournaments, Yedigaryan is a player who was detrimental in both FC Pyunik four consecutive Armenian championships from 2006 and 2009, and, most recently, FC Alashkert dominance by winning three consecutive Armenian championships between 2015 and 2018.
+A former regular Armenia national team player, from 2018 he represented the Western Armenia national team in their CONIFA tournaments.
+Yedigaryan is a player who was instrumental in both FC Pyunik four consecutive Armenian championships from 2006 and 2009, and later FC Alashkert dominance by winning three consecutive Armenian championships between 2015 and 2018.
 In between he had earned valuable experience abroad in Iran, Russia, Ukraine, Kazakhstan, where he won one cup, and the latest, in Serbia.

 Club career

 Artur Yedigaryan was born in Armenian capital Yerevan to a family of football players, being himself and his brother the third generation after his father and grandfather having been also professional footballers.
 Artur started playing football at the age of 6.
 The Yedigaryan's lived in a house located next to the Yerevan's Republican Stadium, the major stadium in the country.
 The first coach of Yedigaryan was Hovik Ghazanchyan.
 He is a graduate of football school Pyunik Yerevan which at time dominated Aemrnian football.
 Aged 19 he became part of the first team and, as part of Pyunik, Yedigaryan became Armenian champion four times in a raw, winning the Armenian Premier League in 2006, 2007, 2008 and 2009, plus the Armenian Cup in 2009 and the Armenian Supercup in 2007 and 2008.
 Before the end of the Armenian Premier League in 2009, Yedigaryan was loaned to the PAS Hamedan club in the Iran Pro League. which was his first experience abroad.

 Upon termination of the contract with Hamedan, Yedigaryan, again on loan, went to Banants Yerevan, becoming the first rookie club in anticipation of the club to participate in the European Cup.
 Productively after playing six-month on the contract, Edigaryan returned to Pyunik.
 In December, Bulgarian media reported that the Bulgarian club Chernomorets Burgas is interested in his services.
 However, the coaching staff did not comment on this information, and the offer ended rejected.

 In early 2012, Khimki, a club from metropolitan area of Russian capital Moscow, expressed interest in Yerdigaryan.
 He joined the team for training camp.
 Due to financial disagreements between the clubs, the football transfer took long to be confirmed.
 However, on 24 February, Yedigaryan signed with Khimki.
 Details of the transfer were not released.
 In late June, Yedigaryan, along his compatriot Artak Aleksanyan, left the club.
 He returned to his native club Pyunik by early August, being the main signing along with Tigran Kandikyan and Eric Yeghiazaryan.
-Yedigaryan entered into an agreement with the club until the end of the 2012-13 season.
+Yedigaryan entered into an agreement with the club until the end of the 2012–13 season.
 In the short first game, he was released in the starting lineup against Impuls FC Dilijan.
 At the 67th minute, he was replaced by Artur Grigoryan.